urviparikh/DATA-690-WANG/world_development_explorer/wdx_analysis.md

 2. Is there a link between education and climate change?
 If a country's citizens are more educated, does that mean they are also more aware of the drastic impacts of climate change?

+3. Are more countries turning towards renewable energy sources in order to reduce the adverse effects on climate change?

 I was interested in exploring the impacts of wealth, renewable energy and education on the growing concerns of climate change.
 Utilizing the various indicators present on the WDX website, I was able to obtain data on these research questions.
 The only available data span from the years 2010 to 2016.